-You may participate in our distribution reinvestment plan and elect to have the cash distributions you receive reinvested in shares of our common stock at a price of \$25.04 per share, which is equal to the estimated value per share of our Class A shares of common stock as of December 31, 2016.
-Our board of directors may, in its sole discretion, from time to time, change this price based upon changes in our estimated value per share, the then current net asset value of our portfolio, the then current public offering price of shares of our common stock and other factors that our board of directors deems relevant.
-Going forward, we will offer shares to our stockholders pursuant to our distribution reinvestment plan at the most recently determined estimated value per share.
-We intend to determine an updated estimated value per share every year as of a date on or about the last day of our fiscal year, or more frequently, in the sole discretion of our board of directors, and intend to disclose that updated estimated value per share in our annual report on Form 10-K or a current report on Form 8-K that we file with the SEC.
+You may participate in our distribution reinvestment plan and elect to have the cash distributions you receive reinvested in shares of our common stock at a price of \$25.04 per share, which is equal to the estimated NAV per share of our common stock (now our Class A shares) as of December 31, 2016.
+Our board of directors may, in its sole discretion, from time to time, change this price based upon changes in our estimated NAV per share, the then current NAV of our portfolio, the then current public offering price of shares of our common stock and other factors that our board of directors deems relevant.
+Going forward, we will offer shares to our stockholders pursuant to our distribution reinvestment plan at the most recently determined estimated NAV per share.
+We intend to determine an updated estimated NAV per share every year as of a date on or about the last day of our fiscal year, or more frequently, in the sole discretion of our board of directors, and intend to disclose that updated estimated NAV per share in our annual report on Form 10-K or a current report on Form 8-K that we file with the SEC.